jtherrmann/http-server/README.md

 machine only has two cores, so I can't run such an experiment locally.
 I sketched out plans for running the experiment using AWS Lambda and/or EC2, but I ran out of time.

+## Lessons learned

+- The Unix sockets interface is surprisingly high-level.
+Even if I had used the C interface, I don't think I would have needed to actually understand networking at the level of the hardware.
+I'm surprised that the operating system comes with the ability to set up a TCP server with just a few system calls.
+- HTTP really is just plain ASCII on top of (in this case) TCP.
+I think it's really cool that there's nothing more to it than that.
+On the other hand, I would have liked to delve more into low-level sockets programming.
+  Implementing a lower-level protocl like TCP sounds like a fun project.
+- Playing with processes is fun!
+Python has a very nice `subprocess` module for creating and communicating with other processes, and I had fun using it while writing tests that spawn test servers and then send requests to those servers.
+In particular, I learned more about how to communicate with other processes using signals and how to track down and terminate rogue processes (e.g. if you accidentally close the terminal while your server is still running).
+- "Servers" and "clients" aren't necessarily singular, independent machines.
+  They're just processes communicating via sockets.
+Previously, I was confused by certain uses of the term "server".
+For example, I installed an auto-completion package for my text editor that ran a server in the background, and I was always unclear on what exactly that meant.
+Was it a server on the internet?
+On my local machine?
+How was it communicating with my text editor?
+Now I realize it was likely just a separate process communicating with my text editor via sockets.
+Before learning about sockets, I viewed writing multi-process applications and handling inter-process communication as a difficult and mysterious task, while now it seems very approachable.
+- Parsing is not a very interesting problem.
+Better to use someone else's parser if one is available, or use a parser generator.
+In this case, I'm sure there are HTTP-parsing modules available for Python (possibly in the standard library).
+- Sometimes rapid prototyping is more important than complete test coverage.
+In particular, if I were to do this project again, I would initially just use a few of Python's string-manipulation functions (like `str.split` for splitting strings on whitespace) in place of a proper recursive-descent parser, and not worry about writing tests to make sure my parser recognizes every possible kind of bad request.